porta8080/generator-api/README.md

 - `--nc` : create a new resource without a controller
 - `--nd` : create a new resource without a DAO class
 - `--nm` : create a new resource without a model
+- `--nrm` : create a new resource without a README file
 - `--routes` : **boolean**.
 Sets whether this resource must contain a routes file or not
 - `--controller` : **boolean**.
 Sets whether this resource must contain a controller or not
 - `--dao` : **boolean**.
 Sets whether this resource must contain a DAO class or not
 - `--model` : **boolean**.
 Sets whether this resource must contain a model or not
+- `--readme` : **boolean**.
+Sets whether this resource must contain a README file or not

 ## Content